aiidalab/aiidalab-on-azure/README.md

 ##### How to create a service account principal

-To obtain the service principal credentials, you need to follow the instructions here: https://docs.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash#create-a-service-principal
+In case that you have to obtain service principal credentials yourself, please follow the instructions here: https://docs.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash#create-a-service-principal
 The service credential object id can be obtained via the portal or by executing the following command:
 ```
 az ad sp list --display-name "<display_name>" --query "[].{\"Object ID\":objectId}" --output table